If your child has an eating disorder, you may be surprised to hear that their recovery will likely improve if you get parent coaching or therapy.

 Think of a plant.
 You put a plant in your garden and it fails to thrive.
 It’s your prerogative to blame the plant, but then you’re missing the fact that the plant lives in your garden.
 You can keep blaming the plant and ignore the conditions, but your plants will keep failing to thrive.
 This is because plants are not self-contained.
 They rely on the right water, sunlight, and soil conditions.
 Without those elements, the plant will struggle.

 Emotional caregiving is the equivalent of water, sunlight, and soil conditions for humans.
 Most of us have not been taught how to optimize emotional caregiving conditions for our kids.
-But we can learn, and therapy is often the fastest way to do so.
+But we can learn, and getting professional help is often the fastest way to do so.

-Reasons you need therapy if your child has a problem
+Reasons you need therapy/parent coaching if your child has an eating disorder

-You may be sick and tired of having people suggest that you get therapy.
+You may be sick and tired of having people suggest that you get therapy or parent coaching when your child is the one with an eating disorder (not you).
 It may make you very angry that these so-called experts keep telling you that you need it.
 I get it.
-Most people don’t understand the value of therapy because they haven’t encountered it personally.
-But therapy can be truly transformative for families that are struggling with dangerous behaviors.
+Most people don’t understand the value of therapy and coaching because they haven’t encountered it personally.
+But therapy can be truly transformative for families that are struggling with eating disorders.

-Here are the four main reasons parents who have kids who are struggling with dangerous behaviors need therapy:
+Here are the four main reasons parents who have a child with an eating disorder need parent coaching and/or therapy:

 1. You need support

-Having a child who is struggling is really hard.
+Having a child who has an eating disorder is really hard.
 Since we live in an individualistic society, most parents feel isolated and ashamed when something goes wrong at home.
-A therapist can provide you with compassionate support during this difficult time.
+A therapist or coach can provide you with compassionate support during this difficult time.

-A therapist will also help you find ways to open up to your friends and family members in a way that is supportive for you and respectful for your child.
+A therapist or coach will also help you find ways to open up to your friends and family members in a way that is supportive of you and respectful of your child.
 You don’t need to live in silence and pain.
 You deserve to reach out and get community support during this difficult time.

-2. You need to understand what therapy is (and what it isn’t)
+2. You need to understand what recovery is (and what it isn’t)

 3. You need to reflect on your family dynamic